michaeloneil-lang/Latin-102/Quiz2.md

 polliciti essent

 Part 3
-The brothers, who came to the wedding with Eurytion, were violent centaurs.
-Dexamenus was afraid of Eurytion, to whom Deianira was promised in marriage Eurytion, whos brothers were centaurs, expected to marry Deianira. when Nessus tried to rape Deianira, he was killed by Hercules.
-Nessus gave Deianira a vial of blood, which poisoned Hercules In Egypt, Hercules killed the priest Busiris, who regularly sacrificed foreigners Prometheus' heart was devoured by an eagle, which Hercules shot dead with his arrows Lycus, who tried to kill Megara and her sons Therimachus and Ophites, was himself killed by Hercules.
-Hercules stole a tripod from the temple at Delphi, because Apollo refused to give him an oracle.
-Hercules killed his own wife Megara, when Juno drove him into a fit of madness.
+The brothers, who came to the wedding with Eurytion, were violent centaurs. ❌ Dexamenus was afraid of Eurytion, to whom Deianira was promised in marriage Eurytion, whose brothers were centaurs, expected to marry Deianira. when Nessus tried to rape Deianira, he was killed by Hercules.❌ Nessus gave Deianira a vial of blood, which poisoned Hercules❌ In Egypt, Hercules killed the priest Busiris, who regularly sacrificed foreigners Prometheus' heart was devoured by an eagle, which Hercules shot dead with his arrows Lycus, who tried to kill Megara and her sons Therimachus and Ophites, was himself killed by Hercules.❌ Hercules stole a tripod from the temple at Delphi, because Apollo refused to give him an oracle.❌ Hercules killed his own wife Megara, when Juno drove him into a fit of madness.❌

-part 4
-quos, erant (masc., plural), Accusative because it describes the brothers. qua, cum (fem. singular).
+part 4❌ **Revisit after revising translation.** quos, erant (masc., plural), Accusative because it describes the brothers. qua, cum (fem. singular).
 Ablative because it refers to the connection between the two quorum, fratres (masculine, plural).
 Genitive because it refers to the relation